Tony Pulis: West Bromwich Albion

 On 1 January 2015, Pulis was appointed head coach at West Bromwich Albion.
 He won his first game in charge 7–0 against Conference Premier side Gateshead in an FA Cup third round match.
 During the January transfer window, Pulis secured the services of former Manchester United midfielder Darren Fletcher, who Pulis soon promoted to first team captain, with Chris Brunt as deputy.
 Under Pulis, the "Baggies" went through February unbeaten, keeping three clean sheets in a row in the process.
 West Brom's form saw Pulis named as the Premier League Manager of the Month for February.
 West Brom secured victories over Chelsea and Manchester United, and Pulis duly led the team to a 13th-place finish in the Premier League.

 For the 2015–16 season, Pulis signed striker Salomón Rondón for a club record fee of £12 million from Zenit Saint Petersburg.
 Pulis's statement that he wanted Leicester City to win the 2015–16 Premier League and the motivation of his players was credited by The Daily Telegraph with spoiling their rivals Tottenham's celebration party.
 In the summer of 2016, Pulis was hired by ITV to be a pundit for UEFA Euro 2016 in France.
-He was used for his knowledge and previous punditry experience to commentate live on the Wales national football team.
-There were other games such as Spain–Turkey where Pulis also commentated live on the match.
+He was used for his knowledge and previous punditry experience to commentate live on Wales.
+There were other games such as Spain-Turkey where Pulis also commentated live on the match.

 Six games into the 2016–17 season, Pulis reached the milestone of 1,000 games as a professional manager which came against his former club, Stoke.
 At the end of October, Pulis signed a one-year extension to his contract.
 The extension committed him to the club until the summer of 2018.
 As the season drew to a close Pulis was part of the six-man shortlist for the Premier League Manager of the Season award, eventually losing out to Chelsea manager Antonio Conte.
 The club finished in the top half of the table under his guidance, occupying 8th place for much of the season, before a poor run of only two points in their final nine games saw them drop to 10th.
 On 11 August 2017, Pulis signed a further contract extension which committed him to the club until 2019.
 Upon signing he said: "I'm delighted to extend my contract because it continues the stability within the Club which is essential for its progress."

 Pulis was sacked as West Brom manager on 20 November 2017, after a poor run of results where they had won only four of their last 22 Premier League games, a run stretching back to 2016–17.
 He left with West Brom occupying 17th place in the table.
 Throughout his tenure, concerns had been raised by supporters over his perceived "negative" brand of football, and a lack of progress at the club.